webmcu-ai/webmcu-fomo/README.md

 FOMO object detection with x, y location and webSerial connected training page

-When ready the weebmcu fomo webpage will be here
+When ready the webmcu fomo webpage will be here

 https://webmcu-ai.github.io/webmcu-fomo/index.html